-The Actuarial Function is of the opinion that the Data Quality Framework is up to market standards when it comes to its setup and its review cycle has started in mid-2023 and will continue until mid-2024.
+The Actuarial Function is of the opinion that the Data Quality Framework is up to market standards when it comes to its setup and its review cycle has started in mid-2024.
 The integration of the Verdi portfolio acquired from NN is ongoing and a point of attention will be the successful migration of this portfolio towards Athora Belgium mainframe system.
+Universal life products were successfully migrated on 8 and 9th of February 2025, while classical products are expected to migrate over 2025 and 2026.